 Robin Van Arsdol, better known throughout the art world as RV, is exhibiting his original paintings and sculpture at Kill Your Idol.
 The show runs through August, giving you plenty of time to head over to South Beach to witness the work by one of the pioneers of the 1980’s New York City street art movement.

 RV is and has always been a hyperactive artist.
 Back in his heyday, he once painted 50 murals in an evening!

 “I had a pickup truck, two fives gallons of paint and ten 15 cans of spray.
 I’d drive around and figure out where all the cops were in SoHo and then pull over then run up three, four, five, panels quickly and then spray them and in ten minutes I’m gone.”

-Currently, he prides himself in working with kids.
-Between 1994-95 he developed the Smart Choices program for the State of Florida which is still in place today.
-For 10 years he has been running the Pintura Project, a graffiti watch in Orlando where he “goes into the pit to get the tough ones.”
+Currently, he prides himself on working with kids.
+Between 1994-95, he developed the Smart Choices program for the State of Florida which is still in place today.
+For 10 years, he has been running the Pintura Project, a graffiti watch in Orlando where he “goes into the pit to get the tough ones.”

 “We leave no one behind,” RV explains.
 “The youth are too important and at times they feel abandoned which is why they do what they do.
 They don’t feel apart of society.”

 RV helps them develop from taggers into artist and to create portfolios and take pride in their work.
 RV was commissioned this past October to paint two murals for world peace in Berlin.
 On display at Kill Your Idol are 15 original Pinocchio paintings completed in the last two years by Mr. Van Arsdol while in Berlin.
 As if that doesn’t keep him busy enough he has also been running the International Graffiti Conference for the last 15 years.

 AS AN ARTIST, WHAT MEDIUMS DO YOU WORK WITH?